AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 Team size: 5

 1. Allow users to view both individual list and team list side by side in the UI.
-This would enable users easily reference person indexes or team names when editing individual or team details.
+   - This would enable users easily reference person indexes or team names when editing individual or team details.

 2. Allow different persons to have the same name.
-This would reflect real-world scenarios where multiple individuals may share the same name.
+   - This would reflect real-world scenarios where multiple individuals may share the same name.

 3. Allow user to add or remove multiple persons to/from a team in one command.
-This would streamline the process of managing team memberships, especially for larger teams.
+   - This would streamline the process of managing team memberships, especially for larger teams.

 4. Add confirmation before executing the `clear` command.
-This would prevent accidental data loss by ensuring that users explicitly confirm their intention to clear all data.
+   - This would prevent accidental data loss by ensuring that users explicitly confirm their intention to clear all data.

 5. Show list of commands when `help` command is executed, instead of only providing the link to the user guide.
-This would provide users with a quick reference to available commands and their usage, enhancing user experience.
+   - This would provide users with a quick reference to available commands and their usage, enhancing user experience.

 6. Allow users to find by level of skill instead of just skill name.
-This would enable users to search for individuals based on proficiency levels, facilitating the formation of balanced teams.
+   - This would enable users to search for individuals based on proficiency levels, facilitating the formation of balanced teams.

 7. Improve duplicate detection for teams.
 Currently, "NUSHacks", "NUS Hacks", and "NUS  Hacks" are treated as different hackathons.
-Implementing a more robust duplicate detection mechanism would help maintain data integrity and prevent confusion.
+   - Implementing a more robust duplicate detection mechanism would help maintain data integrity and prevent confusion.

 8. Provide users with an OR search option.
 The current `find` command uses an AND search by default (to find an exact search in the context of finding hackathon teammates).
-An OR search option would allow users to retrieve results even if he or she only matches some of the search criteria.
+   - An OR search option would allow users to retrieve results even if he or she only matches some of the search criteria.

 9. Provide short forms alternatives for commonly used commands.
-This would enhance user convenience by allowing quicker command entry.
+   - This would enhance user convenience by allowing quicker command entry.

+10. Allow duplicate team names for different hackathons.
+   - This would reflect real-world scenarios where teams may reuse names across different events.